President John F. Kennedy delivered his historic moonshot speech to Congress.

 As former CTO for the CIA, Gus Hunt continues to help protect our nation’s most valuable data as Accenture cybersecurity lead.
 Read the Q&A to learn more about Gus and his vision for accelerating federal security.

-Gus Hunt, Managing Director, Cyber Practice, Accenture Federal Services
+Gus Hunt, Managing Director and Cyber Lead, Accenture Federal Services